mn-am/toxprint/README.md

 Visit the [​website](https://www.mn-am.com) of Molecular Networks GmbH and Altamira LLC.

 The ChemoTyper application was developed by MN-AM (Molecular Networks GmbH, Nurnberg, Germany and Altamira LLC, Columbus, OH, USA) under a contract from the U.S. FDA, Center for Food Safety and Applied Nutrition (CFSAN), Office of Food Additive Safety.
 The CSRML-based ToxPrint chemotypes were developed by MN-AM while Chihae Yang was working at US FDA CFSAN, hence both ChemoTyper and ToxPrint Chemotypes are donated for public use.

-The Chemotype Editor was developed by MN-AM with partial funds from Cosmetics Europe (ontology project) and IMI2 project eTRANSAFE.
-We also recognize the special consultations on using the JSME editor developed by Peter Ertl (Novartis) and Bruno Bienfait (MN-AM).